4forces/tgc8-django2/README.md

 4. Make migrations (may results in error)
 - Steps [here](##6.-make-migrations)
 - Note that if there are already existing values, user will be prompted to fix issue of addition of 'non-nullable field'.
 (Ref.
-Page 23 of Lecturer's notes).
+Page 23 of Lecturer's Notes).
 - If queried, select option '1' and type 'None' (not a solve-all solution, need to be aware of our model relationships when selecting option)